noi-techpark/mail-dispatcher/README.md

 - **AmazonSESFullAccess** (used to create/update verified domains and rules)
 - **AWSLambdaFullAccess** (used to create/update deployed function)

+If you use [Route53](https://aws.amazon.com/route53/) and would like to automatically configure the DNS records, add the following permission/policy

+- **AmazonRoute53FullAccess**

 After successful creation of the user, please take note of the created access/secret keys and indicate them in the configuration properties `aws.accessKey` and `aws.secretKey`.

 ### Setup role for AWS Lambda